Viviane Pereira: Invicta FC

 Pereira then moved down to atomweight division, facing Alesha Zappitella at Invicta FC 35: Bennett vs. Rodriguez II on June 7, 2019.
 However, Pereira missed weight by 0.7 pounds and was fined 25 percent of her fight purse.
 Pereira won the fight via unanimous decision.

+Global Fight League

+On December 14, 2024, it was reported that Pereira had signed with Global Fight League.

+Pereira was scheduled to face former Bellator Women's Flyweight Champion Ilima-Lei Macfarlane on May 25, 2025 at GFL 2.
+However, all GFL events were cancelled indefinitely.